xentux/weewx_meteohub_converter/README.md

 This python module reads the meteohub raw data and converts it to csv files which can be imported to WeeWX using the WeeWX wee_import util.

 `./wm_convert.py -i 202001/raw -o 202001.csv`

+Then use *wee_import* to impor the csv file to WeeWX, f.e. `wee_import --import-config=config/csv.conf`

+I provided an example config file in */config*.

+## Todo
+At the moment the converter only works for a single raw data file.
+It should convert a provided path with all raw data from a meteohub server.